 Improve Immune Function And Gut Health

+And Bentonite clay is great at binding to pathogenic bacteria in the gut … making it a win-win for the gut by removing pathogenic bacteria and boosting the good bacteria.
 Its super absorbency is to thank for this.
-And one of the reasons it’s able to clear up episodes of vomiting and diarrhea quickly all on its own.
+That’s also one of the reasons it’s able to clear up episodes of vomiting and diarrhea quickly all on its own.

 To be safe, offer the clay as a moist paste and start with a low dose for mild cases of diarrhea.